vcerovski/binfix/README.md

           m
           (fac (- n 1) (* n m))))

-As you may by now expect, the following is also permited
+As you may by now expect, the following is also permitted

     {fac n :integer m :integer = 1 :=
       if {n <= 0} m